Information for employers

 Sponsorship Recruitment - Masterclass Webinar Series

-The session is aimed at sponsored care workers who may be newly arrived in the UK, or have recently started working in a care setting locally.
-It will be a full day of training (9:30 for 10am start until 16:30) focusing on care values, good communication skills, good record keeping, and how to deliver care with dignity and respect.
-The session is being offered at venues across BNSSG, so hopefully there will be one which your staff can attend (Please note there are only 12 places available for each date).
+These sessions are great for your sponsored care workers who may be newly arrived in the UK, or have recently started working in a care setting locally.
+It is a full day of training (9:30 for 10am start until 16:30) covering a range of topics such as care values, good communication skills, good record keeping, and how to deliver care with dignity and respect.

 Employers Pack